-All contracts/ arrangements/ transactions entered by the Company during the FY 2018-19 with related parties were on an arm's length basis and in the ordinary course of business.
+All contracts/ arrangements/ transactions entered by the Company during the FY 2019-20 with related parties were on an arm's length basis and in the ordinary course of business.
 The Audit committee grants omnibus approval for the transactions that are in the ordinary course of business and repetitive in nature.
 For other transactions, the Company obtains specific approval of the Audit Committee before entering into any such transactions.
-There was only one instance when material related party transactions (RPTs) undertaken by the Company during the year and the Company taken shareholders' approval by way of postal ballot under Regulation 23(4) of the SEBI Listing Regulations read with Section 188 of the Companies Act 2013 (ACT).
 The approval of the Audit Committee was sought for all RPTs.
 All the transactions were in compliance with the applicable provisions of the Act and SEBI Listing Regulations.
 Further, disclosure as required under Indian Accounting Standards ("IND AS")- 24 have been made in Note No. 37 to the standalone Financial Statements.

-During the FY 2018-19, the Non-Executive Directors of the Company had no pecuniary relationship or transactions with the Company other than sitting fees as applicable.
+During the FY 2019-20, the Non-Executive Directors of the Company had no pecuniary relationship or transactions with the Company other than sitting fees as applicable.
 The policy on related party transaction, as formulated by the Board is available on the Company's website i.e. www.salasartechno.com under investor tab.